 When compared to a service like Now TV - which has on demand and live access to all films on Sky Movies - both Netflix and Amazon Prime Instant Video are fairly behind current trends.
 Bar one or two exceptions, even the latest movies in their respective libraries are a six months to a year old.

-Netflix has recently started to introduce its own movies though, with The Ridiculous 6, Beasts of No Nation, and the forthcoming Crouching Tiger, Hidden Dragon sequel being funded and introduced onto the platform.
-The latter is even hitting the streaming service at the same time as cinemas.
+Netflix has recently started to introduce its own movies though, with The Ridiculous 6, Beasts of No Nation and the Crouching Tiger, Hidden Dragon sequel being funded and introduced onto the platform.

-Amazon is yet to release its own films, although it does have its own original TV shows, and both sometimes sign exclusives.
-Netflix, for example, had a quick turn around on the The Hobbit movies exclusively, while Amazon posted excellent Brit films Paddington and The Imitation Game speedily.
+Amazon is yet to release its own films, although it does have its own original TV shows, and both sometimes sign exclusives that arrive on their platforms speedily.

 Netflix has more than 2,300 movies available on its platform (almost 3,000 videos when you add TV shows), while Amazon Prime Instant Video lists less than that, with just over 2,100 videos in total.
 It's hard to get exact figures, but if you apply the same percentage of films to shows on Amazon (a little over a 76 per cent split), you'd get around 1,600 movies.